 This is WEEKEND EDITION from NPR News.
-I'm Scott Simon and nice to say time for sports.
+I'm Scott Simon.
+I wait all week to say time for sports.

 (SOUNDBITE OF MUSIC)